parmaja/miniedit/readme.md

 Miniedit is FreePascal/Lazarus project, so if you want to compile it need to install all packages that needed for the project

- * Use source code from github.com in branch "release", "master" branch is my upstream work.
+ * Use source code from github.com in branch "release", or use last tag,  branch "master" is my upstream work, it is not stable.
  * FreePascal FPC 3.0 or later
- * Lazarus last update from svn repo, it is recomended, or use version 1.7
+ * Lazarus last update from subversion repo, it is recommended, or use version 1.7
  * MiniLib http://sourceforge.net/projects/minilib
  * CMDBox http://wiki.freepascal.org/CmdLine